 - An extra battery for a glucose meter

 - Constant glucometer instructions and extra supplies

 - Water and instructions about treating high blood sugar levels

 - Instructions about administering insulin, such as how often and how much needs to be administered

 - Foods that don't contain allergens

 Discuss with the school how they would like the supplies stored.
-Check the expiration date for all of the medications and replace them as needed thru the year as they come close to expiration.
-Make sure each item is labeled with your child’s name and date of birth as identifiers.
-This will give everyone peace of mind.
+Dr. Dreifuss also recommends checking the expiration date for all medications and replace them as needed.
+Make sure each item is labeled with your child's name and date of birth.

-Communication and a bit of extra planning ensures that getting back to school can be a huge success and an exciting time in your child’s life.
+Communication and a bit of extra planning ensures that going back to school is an exciting time in your child's life.